ys-yap/ys-yap.github.io/content/arXiv/_index.md

 #   1 = List
 #   2 = Compact
 #   3 = Card
-view: 2
+view: 1

 # Optional header image (relative to `static/media/` folder).
 header:
-  caption: ''
+  caption: 'A depository of arXiv papers that I have found interesting across various fields.
+It serves as a personal record, sharing platform, and tribute to my undergraduate research supervisor, Prof. Po-Yen Tseng, to whom I owe the credit of picking up this habit during my early days of exploration in HEP.'
   image: ''
 ---

-A depository of arXiv papers that I have found interesting across various fields.
-It serves as a personal record, sharing platform, and tribute to my undergraduate research supervisor, Prof. Po-Yen Tseng, to whom I owe the credit of picking up this habit during my early days of exploration in HEP.